kammitama5/kammitama5.github.io/_posts/2020-01-26-Sunday-January-26th.md

   but coffee and the models would come in and pose and we would draw them and listen to music, which was often a dj live-coding!

 ## Somehow that ended up in a Space thing
-- I segued from architectural parametric modelling node-based programming into committing to learning about robots fully around 2014.
+- I segued from architectural parametric modelling node-based programming (circa 2014-2016) into committing to learning about robots fully around 2016.
 I attended a school in which my professors were actually working on the Mars 2020 rover.
 It was a pretty wild experience, to be honest.
 I also made friends with a guy who programmed robots in a dialect of Lisp, but I've lost touch with him.